 In Honduras, 66% of the population lives in poverty.
 For those families, growing their own food is not a hobby, it is a necessity.
-World Renew supports Honduran household farmers in making the best choices for their farms by offering agricultural training and support as farmers figure out better ways to grow things.
+World Renew supports Honduran household farmers in making the best choices for their farms by offering agricultural training and support as farmers learn better ways of growing things.